Here are the answers to some of our most frequently asked questions.

 The cheapest form of commercial finance is normally a secured loan.
-This is most widely available from commercial banks, though the social banks (such as Charity Bank) generally offer competitive pricing and may lend to charities and social enterprise that banks would not.
+This is most widely available from commercial banks.
+However, the social banks (such as Charity Bank) generally offer competitive pricing and may lend to charities and social enterprise that high-street banks would not.

-In cases where you are not able to secure the loan against a building or other asset, it will often be challenging to raise commercial finance.
-Where finance is available from banks or peer-to-peer lending platforms they may demand personal guarantees.
+If you are not able to secure the loan against a building or other asset, it will often be challenging to raise commercial finance.
+When finance is available from banks or peer-to-peer lending platforms, they may demand personal guarantees.

 Social lenders will rarely ask for personal guarantees, and will sometimes expect a lower rate of interest for equivalent risk.
-However, the cost of social investment depends on the social investor, their motivations for investing, risk appetite and return expectations.
-For example, a trust or foundation may be willing to provide a loan at lower than commercial rates of interest, whereas a social bank may have higher financial return requirements to meet their responsibilities to their shareholders as a sustainable business.
-Many social investors will trade off the return and risk expected with the likely social impact achieved.
+However, the cost of social investment depends on the social investor, their motivations for investing, risk appetite and return expectations (read more about this here).
+For example, a trust or foundation may be willing to provide a loan at lower than commercial rates of interest.
+Whereas a social bank may have higher financial return requirements to meet their responsibilities to their shareholders as a sustainable business.
+Many social investors will trade-off the return and risk expected with the likely social impact achieved.

 Social Investment Tax Relief offers an opportunity for smaller charities and social enterprises to attract unsecured investment from individuals, who are able to gain an incentive of a 30% income tax relief.
 This can be used to offset the financial returns that those investors might otherwise have found acceptable.